Introduction to Photoshop generative fill and AI

 2. Select the area that needs replacing

-In this case just select the image and inverted the selection by hitting option + shift + I. Keep in mind to select a little into the image so you don’t get a border or halo effect around your selection which can happen if there is any white in your selection.
+In this case just select the image and invert the selection by hitting option + shift + I. Keep in mind to select a little into the image so you don’t get a border or halo effect around your selection which can happen if there is any white in your selection.

 3. Enter prompt into Photoshop generative fill window